-- All PowerShell versions up to 4.0 are supported; the latest version of PowerShell supported by your Windows version is recommended. - You must use the x86 or x64 version of PowerShell that corresponds with the version of the Scripting Driver you intend to use. - Before using the Scripting Driver, you must change PowerShell's default script execution policy as follows: - 1.
-Open Windows PowerShell from the Windows Start menu.
-It is typically located under All Programs > Accessories > Windows PowerShell.
+- Windows PowerShell versions up to 5.x are supported; the latest 5.x version of PowerShell supported by your Windows edition is recommended.
+Note that the cross-platform versions of PowerShell, i.e. 6.x and higher, are not supported. - You must use the x86 or x64 version of PowerShell that corresponds with the version of the Scripting Driver you intend to use. - Before using the Scripting Driver, you must change PowerShell's default script execution policy as follows: - 1.
+Right-click Windows Powershell (in the Windows PowerShell folder) on the Windows Start Menu and select "Run as Administrator".